StrawberryChocolateFudge/phase2Ceremony/readme.md

 Run the application using PM2 on a VPS and install NGINX

 The nginxconfig is configured to use snarkyceremonies.com domain.
 Update it to your own.
-Hosted on an Ubuntu or Debian VPS
+Hosted on an Ubuntu or Debian VPS.

+You can also choose to self host it at home on a raspberry pi.
+It should work but the config will be a bit different!

 ## Server setup